Double Straining a Cocktail: How,

 How to Strain a Drink Without a Strainer

 No strainer?
-No problems.
-In the video above, Ricos shows the different strainer types and what normal household equipment you can use if you don’t have a proper Strainer or Cocktail Shaker.
+No problems!
+In the video above, Rico shows the different strainer types and what normal household equipment you can use if you don’t have a proper strainer or cocktail shaker.

 Let’s say a few friends unexpectedly drop by and you want to mix some drinks but don’t have any bartending tools, not even a cocktail shaker.
-As Rico demonstrates, you can freestyle by using a container with a lid to shake your drink, for example a Tupperware container.
-No, really.
-You could then use a normal Flour Sieve or Tea Strainer to strain the mixture directly into your glasses.
+As Rico shows, you can freestyle by using a container with a lid to shake your drink, for example a plastic container.
+You could then use a normal flour sieve or tea strainer to strain the mixture directly into your glasses.

 So, now that you know how to double strain a cocktail and the tools you’ll need, it’s time to get mixing!